Gaza City: Districts

 Gaza is composed of thirteen districts (hayy) outside of the Old City.
 The first extension of Gaza beyond its city center was the district of Shuja'iyya, built on a hill just east and southeast of the Old City during the Ayyubid period.
 In the northeast is the Mamluk-era district of Tuffah, which is roughly divided into eastern and western halves and was originally located within the Old City's walls.

 During the 1930s and 1940s, a new residential district, Rimal (currently divided into the districts of Northern Rimal and Southern Rimal), was constructed on the sand dunes west of the city center, and the district of Zeitoun was built along Gaza's southern and southwestern borders, while the Judeide ("the New") and Turukman neighborhoods of Shuja'iyya expanded into separate districts in the northeast and southeast, respectively.
 Judeide (also known Shuja'iyyat al-Akrad) was named after the Kurdish military units who settled there during the Mamluk era, while Turukman was named after the Turkmen military units who settled there.

 The areas between Rimal and the Old City became the districts of Sabra and Daraj.
 In the northwest is the district of Nasser, built in the early 1950s and named in honor of Egyptian president Gamal Abdel Nasser.
 The district of Sheikh Radwan, developed in the 1970s, is 3 km to the north of the Old City and is named after Sheikh Radwan—the tomb of whom is located within the district.
 Gaza has absorbed the village of al-Qubbah near the border with Israel, as well as the Palestinian refugee camp of al-Shati along the coast, although the latter is not under the city's municipal jurisdiction.
 In the late 1990s, the PNA built the more affluent neighborhood of Tel al-Hawa along the southern edge of Rimal.
 Along the southern coast of the city is the neighborhood of Sheikh Ijlin.

 Climate

-Gaza has a hot semi-arid climate (Köppen: BSh), with Mediterranean characteristics, featuring mild rainy winters and dry hot summers.
+Gaza has a hot semi-arid climate (Köppen: BSh), with Mediterranean characteristics, featuring mild rainy winters and dry hot but humid summers.
 Spring arrives around March or April and the hottest month is August, with the average high being 31.7 °C. The coolest month is January with temperatures usually peaking at 18.3 °C. Rain is scarce and falls almost exclusively between November and March, with annual rainfall totalling approximately 395 mm.